thecodingmachine/best-practices/php/design_beautiful_classes_and_methods.md

 The comment above is interesting as it informs the developer that the array must be indexed by product ID.
 The comment is meaningful.
 Strive for that!

+If all your comments actually matter, there is a bigger chance that developers using your code will actually read them.

 <div class="alert alert-info"><strong>Heads up!</strong> You can enforce this rule using the <a href="https://github.com/thecodingmachine/phpstan-strict-rules/blob/master/doc/typehinting_rules.md">thecodingmachine/phpstan-strict-rules</a> package.</div>